ningrao/notes/web.md

  	.) if 'extends' from an alias
 	.）if has an arrow function method

-## prettier-eslint don't work if eslint plugin is not installed globally.
+## prettier-eslint do not work if eslint plugin is not installed globally.

 ## js-beautify
  - decode unicode escape sequence: -x